 U11-19 teams and U10 elite travel teams play on Sunday afternoons.

-The beginning date of the game season will be the weekend of SEPTEMBER 10TH AND 11TH.
+The beginning date of the game season will be the weekend of APRIL 1 and 2.

 The season will consist of 8 weekends of games.